shamsheersc19/OpenAeroStruct/README.md

 See the [conference paper](http://mdolab.engin.umich.edu/sites/default/files/EngOpt_preprint_0.pdf) for more on the wingbox model.

 Documentation of the original [version](https://github.com/mdolab/OpenAeroStruct) is available [here](http://openaerostruct.readthedocs.io/en/latest/).
-We recommend gaining familiarity with OpenAeroStruct using the standard [version](https://github.com/mdolab/OpenAeroStruct) first.
+We recommend gaining familiarity with OpenAeroStruct using the original [version](https://github.com/mdolab/OpenAeroStruct) first.

-Please see the [SMO journal paper](https://link.springer.com/article/10.1007%2Fs00158-018-1912-8) for more information and please cite this article, along with the conference paper linked above, if you use this version of OpenAeroStruct in your research.
+Please see the [SMO journal paper](https://link.springer.com/article/10.1007%2Fs00158-018-1912-8) for more information and please cite it, along with the conference paper linked above, if you use this version of OpenAeroStruct in your research.
 Here's an open-access read-only copy of the journal paper: http://rdcu.be/Gtl1

 ![Optimized CRM-type wing example](/example.png?raw=true "Example Optimization Result and Visualization")